The Happenings on Shaw Hill

 “Okay.”

-I glanced down at the straight jacket I was in and then looked back at him.
+I glanced down at the straight jacket then looked back at him.
 My legs were also tied to the bed.
 I couldn’t move any of my limbs.

 “I’ve been better.”